Earn Your EdD in Organizational Leadership

 Graduates of the Doctor of Education in organizational leadership program study both for-profit and nonprofit organizational structures.
 They explore how culture, change, communications, diversity and strategy impact the success of organizations.

-Corporate social responsibility, ethical decision-making, and the evolution of leadership theories are at the core of this organizational leadership doctorate program.
-Graduates learn to apply what they have studied and practiced to traditional structures to determine how to sustain and grow the best aspects of an organization.
+Corporate social responsibility, ethical decision-making, and the evolution of leadership theories are at the core of this online doctorate in organizational leadership apply what they have studied and practiced to traditional structures to determine how to sustain program.
+Graduates learn to and grow the best aspects of an organization.

 The doctorate in organizational development program covers many topics relevant to top-notch leadership including: